actuallyyun/awesome-brewery/README.md

 ### Search functionality
 The search functionality is implemented using `useDebounce` hook.
 It debounces the search input and fetches data only after the user has stopped typing for a certain amount of time.

+### Filter by states with autocomplete
+The app uses Material UI's `Autocomplete` component to filter breweries by state.
+The selected state then triggers a refetch of data from the API and displays the breweries from the selected state.

+### Routing
+The app uses `react-router-dom` for routing.
+It implements dynamic routing to display each brewery's details.

 ## Disclaimer